KARNATISAITHARUN/documentation/using-ocular/tutorials/deserialization.md

-# Scanning for Deserialization Sinks
+# Scanning for Deserialization Sinks in Java

 OWASP provides a cheat sheet for typical deserialization sources: